SL34K/fortniteIOSsignup/README.md

 ###########################################

 You can change the waittimes after signing up, 10 seconds should insure no ban if you aren't using any proxies, less would probably work fine aswell.

+CATCHALL FILE = USE WITH A CATCHALL DOMAIN - EDIT the DOMAIN TO YOUR DOMAIN.

+GMAIL FILE - Enter your gmail prefix (if your gmail is github@gmail.com your prefix would be github) between then ''.